Lots of Data for Hotspots, Routers, Phones, and Tablets

 Priority Data and Network Management

-Some plans may state specifically how much high-priority data you get before you might experience slower speeds when on a congested tower.
+Some plans may state specifically how much high-priority (or premium) data you get before you might experience slower speeds when on a congested tower.
 Some plans, such as starter or prepaid plans, are always a lower priority than higher-priced plans.

 Depending on the level of tower congestion, you might not even notice it.
 But on a very congested tower, deprioritization from network management can slow data to a crawl or feel like the internet has gone away.